alakeldev/ghost-cod-team-website-pp1/README.md

   - Tested the site opens in MS edge, Chrome & Safari without issues.
   - Tested the favicon appearances with all website pages.
   - Tested 404 page.
+  - The website pages tested and they are fully responsive with all screen sizes.

 ### Validator Testing
 - HTML (By using [W3C validator](https://validator.w3.org/))